Leadership development goals: Your roadmap to success

 Specific: Adopting an online project management system available in real-time to everyone, regardless of location, would provide a central source for all to see progress, milestones, deadlines, who is working on what, and other crucial information.

 Measurable: Linda can track who logs into the system and how often.
 As both on-site and off-site workers become more familiar with the procedure, the numbers should increase.
-She can also solicit feedback from both groups periodically to assess their feelings about its helpfulness.
+She can also periodically solicit feedback from both groups to assess their feelings about its helpfulness.

 Achievable: Other managers she knows have implemented such systems with positive results.